Table of Contents

 - It is optional to change how many plots are shown on the graph.
 Default is to show the latest 10 plots.

-It is possible to add multiple alarm limits, choose custom colors and line width.
+It is possible to add multiple alarm limits and choose custom colors and line widths and other features.

 Adding layers is done through the Layers Tab by selecting the Add button.